hecko-yes/hecko.my.to/fursonae/index.md

 the model turned out 7'3" (220 cm) in internal units and tbh that sounds about right

-the sparkly neon regions (fully variable rgb btw) are supposed to be translucent regions of the body showing the creature's insides (100% neon goop) tail can be rolled and unrolled to any size (∈ ℝ) through toon logic; ears don't have that but could probably be rolled into spirals for convenience (like hair rolls)
+the sparkly neon regions (fully variable rgb btw) are supposed to be translucent regions of the body showing the creature's insides (100% neon goop) tail can be rolled and unrolled to any size (to infinity and beyond) through toon logic; ears don't have that but could probably be rolled into spirals for convenience (like hair rolls)

 it does canonically have a mouth i just don't know how to model it properly the hands are placeholders, ideally they'd be big 5-fingered pawbs with stick-out beans